0xSorryNotSorry/Live-Peer-Review-Dashboard/README.md

 ### Working with the Table

-**Collapsible threads:**
+**Collapsible threads with code context:**
-- Click "▶ X replies" to expand conversation
+- Click "▶ Details" or "▶ X replies" to expand
-- See all comments and reactions
+- **ALL comments** are expandable (not just those with replies)
+- See full comment text with markdown formatting
+- **Code snippets** with syntax highlighting:
+  - Shows exact lines from repo (e.g., lines 112-115)
+  - File path displayed
+  - Solidity/JavaScript syntax coloring
+  - Clean code without diff markers (+/-)
+- **Inline code blocks** in comments also highlighted
 - Chat-style UI with timestamps
+- **Collapse state persists** across page refreshes

+**Bulk collapse/expand:**
+- Click purple 📦 button (floating, bottom-right)
+- Toggle ALL comment details at once

+**Clickable duplicate group links:**
+- Click group number (e.g., "D-1") in duplicate cell
+- Jumps to that group's section in table
+- Also works in Duplicate Findings summary table

 **Filtering:**
 - **Proposer**: Show issues from specific researcher